miki151/keeperrl_wiki/Creature/Creature.md

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")

-Many of the creatures you will enocunter in KeeperRL are unique to the game and you won't find them in other games
+KeeperRL features many unique creatures that are exclusive to the game.
+These creatures won't be found in other games, which makes learning about them more interesting.

-Some of the creatures will be immediately familiar because they are stereo-typical:

-- Humans: Often rather weak and inferior, such as peseants but occasionally powerful mages or accomplished knights etc.

-- Elves: Agilie and dexterous, making them skilled archers.
-Often highly intelligent with a strong connection to woodland nature.

-- Dwarves: Quite strong, stout and resilient, especially underground.
-Uusally skilled in mining or crafting.
+Some of the creatures you'll come across will be immediately recognizable because they are stereotypical.
+For example, humans are often weak and inferior, but sometimes you'll find powerful mages or accomplished knights.
+Elves, on the other hand, are agile and dexterous, making them skilled archers.
+They're also highly intelligent and have a strong connection to woodland nature.
+Dwarves are quite strong and resilient, especially underground, and they're usually skilled in mining or crafting.

-- Dragons: Powerful creatures with immense strength and magical abilities.
+Other creatures are more fantastical.
+Dragons are incredibly powerful creatures with immense strength and magical abilities.
 They can breathe fire or other elements.

-- Goblins: Usually smaller and weaker than other creatures, but they are often cunning and can be good with traps.
-Some of them become decent mages or shaman and the stronger ones are more orc-like, being tougher, and making them good warriors.
+Goblins, on the other hand, are usually smaller and weaker than other creatures, but they're often cunning and good with traps.
+Some of them become decent mages or shaman, while the stronger ones are more orc-like and make good warriors.

-- Gnomes: Small, humanoid creatures and mischievous and curious.
-Known for their technical skills and affinity for tinkering with machines and magical devices.

-- Unicorns: Horses with a single, spiraling horn.
-Pure beings but tough and magical with a closeness to the spirit world.

-- Giant animals: Much larger than they are in the real world.
-They can range from oversized insects to humanoid giants.
-More dangerous and difficult to defeat.
+Gnomes are small, humanoid creatures that are mischievous and curious.
+They're known for their technical skills and affinity for tinkering with machines and magical devices.
+Unicorns are horses with a single, spiraling horn.
+They're pure beings but are tough and magical, with a closeness to the spirit world.
+Giant animals are much larger than they are in the real world, ranging from oversized insects to humanoid giants.
+They're more dangerous and difficult to defeat.

-- Cyclops: A type of giant humanoid creature with a single eye in the center of their forehead.
-They are brutish and violent, with a love for battle and a short temper.

-- Golems: Creatures made of inanimate materials, such as clay or adamantium, that have been imbued with magical energy to come to life.

-- Hydra: A creature with multiple heads.
-Chopping off just one head is not going to kill them.
+Cyclops are a type of giant humanoid creature with a single eye in the center of their forehead.
+They're brutish and violent, with a love for battle and a short temper.
+Golems are creatures made of inanimate materials, such as clay or adamantium, that have been imbued with magical energy to come to life.
+Hydras are creatures with multiple heads, and chopping off just one head won't kill them.

-- Zombies: Undead creatures that are mindless, aggressive monsters that feel no pain and can lose body parts without bleeding.
+Zombies are undead creatures that are mindless, aggressive monsters that feel no pain and can lose body parts without bleeding.
 Stepping into the sunlight is fatal for them.

-- Vampires: Undead creatures that feed on the blood of the living.
-Sophisticated, often with magical powers and sometimes the ability to fly or use telepathy but also die in the sun.

-- Skeletons: Mindless undead animated by magic that can survive the sun and make use of weapons and bows properly.
+Vampires, on the other hand, are undead creatures that feed on the blood of the living.
+They're sophisticated, often with magical powers and sometimes the ability to fly or use telepathy, but they also die in the sun.
+Finally, skeletons are mindless undead animated by magic that can survive the sun and make use of weapons and bows properly.

+But KeeperRL also contains other creatures you may take an interest in.
+Other undead like mummies and abominations, spirits such as angels, Demons, ghosts, djinn, imps, tree spirits, dopplegangers, and a significant evil god named Adoxie who has his own cult.
+Kraken, harpies, lizardmen, trolls and yetis also make appearances.

+You may one day meet a curious character known as "softmonster" who very rarely appears in the game.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")